Superconductivity in W3Re2C with chiral structure: Introduction

 In this work, we discovered the superconductivity in W$_{3}$Re$_{2}$C with chiral structure, which is isostructural to Mo$_{3}$Al$_{2}$C. The $T_{c}$ of W$_{3}$Re$_{2}$C is about 6.2 K. Further experimental and theoretical results indicate that cubic W$_{3}$Re$_{2}$C is an intermediately coupled type-II BCS superconductor with full isotropic gap, and its superconductivity mainly originates from the low-frequency softened phonon modes.
+Density functional theory (DFT) calculations further show that multiple Weyl points are located near the Fermi level ($E_\text{F}$).
+The coexistence of superconductivity and topological band structure in W$_3$Re$_2$C makes it a promising platform for exploring potential topological superconductivity.